chrplr/AIP2015/README.md

 Before attending AIP, it can help:
 - to study the learning modules on 'Python' and 'the command line' at (https://www.codecademy.com)[www.codecademy.com]
-- have a peek at the documents in the 'resources' folder.
+- have a peek at the documents in the 'resources' folder, in particular _How to think like a computer scientist_.

-During or after AIP, you may be interested in
+During of after AIP, you may be interested in
 [MIT's Introduction to computer science and programming](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/) online course.

 Another excellent resource to go beyond this lecture is <https://mitpress.mit.edu/sicp/sicp.html>